baldikacti/chienlab-proteinfold/README.md

 # Introduction

-This is a convienience [Nextflow](https://www.nextflow.io/) pipeline for generating high-throughtput bait:pair protein structure predictions using [Colabfold](https://github.com/sokrypton/ColabFold).
-The pipeline simply accepts a `tsv` file of UniprotIDs and bait status as described in the `Usage` section and produces structure predictions and a ranked result file using the `ipTM` values.
+This is a convienience [Nextflow](https://www.nextflow.io/) pipeline for generating high-throughtput bait:pair protein structure predictions using [Colabfold](https://github.com/sokrypton/ColabFold), or [Alphafold3](https://github.com/google-deepmind/alphafold3).
+The pipeline simply accepts a `tsv` file of bait and prey sequences as described in the `Usage examples` section and produces structure predictions and a ranked result file using the `ipTM` values.

 This pipeline is in active development.
 All versions will be tagged with a version number, so you can use the `nextflow run -r <version>` to use specific versions of the pipeline.